Crell/AttributeUtils/README.md

 To analyze an Enum, use `ReflectEnum::class` instead.

 Even if you do not need to use the entire Reflect tree, it's worth studying as an example of how to really leverage the Analyzer.
 Additionally, if you are saving any reflection values as-is onto your attribute you are encouraged to use the same naming conventions as those classes, for consistency.

+A number of traits are included as well that handle the common case of collecting all of a given class component.
+Feel free to use them in your own classes if you wish.

 The Reflect tree requires PHP 8.1, as it makes extensive use of both Enums and `readonly` properties.